 In June 2016, the FASB issued ASU 2016-13 - Measurement of Credit Losses on Financial Statements.
 The new standard requires that expected credit losses relating to financial assets measured on an amortized cost basis and available-for-sale debt securities be recorded through an allowance for credit losses.
-It also limits the amount of credit losses to be recognized for availablefor-sale debt securities to the amount by which carrying value exceeds fair value and also requires the reversal of previously recognized credit losses if fair value increases.
+It also limits the amount of credit losses to be recognized for available-for-sale debt securities to the amount by which carrying value exceeds fair value and also requires the reversal of previously recognized credit losses if fair value increases.
 In November 2019, the FASB issued ASU 2019-10 - Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842): Effective Dates, which amended the effective date for certain companies.
 The standard is effective for public companies eligible to be smaller reporting companies for annual and interim periods beginning after December 15, 2022.
 Early adoption is available.
-The Company is currently evaluating the potential impact ASU 2016-13, and related updates, will have on its consolidated financial statements and disclosures.
+The Company does not anticipate a material impact to its net financial position or disclosures as a result of adoption of ASU 2016-13.